 Try seeing a financial professional for some financial planning, investing in a retirement plan, or other investment properties.

 One option is investing in retirement through an online broker like Scottrade or E-Trade.
-The other option is investing in real estate, either by buying a home outright or renting out a property you already own.
+The other option is investing in real estate by buying a home outright or renting out a property you already own.
 You can also buy into mutual funds or gold coins if you want to spread the risk around a little more.

 5. Pay down debt